aandrew-me/tgpt/README.md

 Providers:
 The default provider is opengpts which uses 'GPT-3.5-turbo' model.
-Available providers to use: fakeopen, openai, opengpts, koboldai, phind
+Available providers to use: openai, opengpts, koboldai, phind

-Provider: fakeopen
-No support for API Key, but supports models.
-Default model is gpt-3.5-turbo.
-Supports gpt-4

 Provider: openai
 Needs API key to work and supports various models